martysama0134/how-to-general/index.md

 # How-to General
-It contains general how-tos/tips about anything.
+It contains general tutorials about anything.